7Block Labs

 10) A minimal “future‑proof” architecture you can ship this quarter

-Each component swaps by config, not by code, so you can absorb: (1) BPO blob increases, (2) a new faster prover, (3) a DA provider outage, (4) a spike in MEV traffic.
+Each part changes depending on its setup rather than just the code, which means you can handle: (1) the bump in the BPO blob, (2) a speedy new prover, (3) a hiccup from a DA provider, and (4) a spike in MEV traffic.

 Worked example: raising throughput 8-10x without changing the core